 Practicing Self Care After Tough Customer Experiences

 That said, providing an exceptional level of customer service can be tiring, even at the best of times.
 After all, if you’re going “above and beyond” for every customer, you’re expending a lot of physical and mental energy!
-Considering this, part of following the 3 important qualities of customer service is being patient with yourself as well as your customers.
+Therefore, part of the 3 important qualities of customer service is being patient with yourself as well as your customers.
 Again, among your team members, no one can create happy customers if they’re not happy and supported first.
 That includes you, too!

 Likewise, with your own team, remember to take time for yourself as well as your customers.
 That way, no one’s overworked and customers are happy.
 Plus, you’ll be well on your way to being a “best place to work,” too. 💓